MAINWAY: Claims

-Spurred by the public disclosure of the NSA call database, a lawsuit was filed against Verizon on May 12, 2006 at the Federal District Court in Manhattan by Princeton, N.J. based attorneys Carl Mayer and Bruce Afran.
+Spurred by the public disclosure of the NSA call database, a lawsuit was filed against Verizon on May 12, 2006, at the Federal District Court in Manhattan by Princeton, New Jersey–based attorneys Carl Mayer and Bruce Afran.
 The lawsuit seeks $1,000 for each violation of the Telecommunications Act of 1996, and would total approximately $5 billion if the court certifies the suit as a class-action lawsuit.